 The rest of that summer we reminisced on the crazy, harrowing trip we took.
 How happy we were that we’d gone and got to do it together.
 NPR recorded a bunch of the shows and we always streamed some while playing Monopoly.
 I wore my Roo wristband until it fell apart.
 I wanted that thing to fuse to my skin.
 Joked they should start selling a lifetime Roo band that’d be surgically attached.
 Pay once.
 Go forever.
 Wear it forever.
-Be forced to use a porta the other 361 days a year, have your ears ring at all times, sew cigarettes into your blankets, etc. Full time Roo living.
+Be forced to use a porta the other 361 days a year.
+Full time Roo living.

 I tell everyone I can about my experiences there and how they should go.
 How they’ll probably create memories they’ll carry with them for life.
 How, despite the challenges, you won’t regret it.
 So even though it isn’t an extension of some type of way of life for me, I often think about June, how I want to get back to “The Farm.”

 Last summer I went back for my second Roo.
 My ex and sister both came with.
 We spent eight days away.
 Sang along to kid’s songs and talked about how South Dakota’s Corn Palace must be infested with rats.
 Played the license plate game and pointed out poorly designed abortion billboards.
 I sometimes imagined us to be riding in a crane, using the wrecking ball to knock over every bridge we passed under.